celestiaorg/test-infra/docs/test_plans/README.md

 - People
 - Test Environment

 You can include additional chapters of your choice.
-Still remember to be efficient, as long reads are good sign to split (not considering master test plans)
+Still remember to be efficient, as long reads are a good sign to split (not considering master test plans).

 ## Template